Fighting a Cold or Flu While Living with Multiple Sclerosis

 Kicking the flu to the curb

-I know I’ll kick this thing to the curb.
-I’ve done it before, and I’ll do it again.
+I knew I’d kick that thing to the curb.
+I’d done it before, and I’d do it again.
 In the MS community, we’ve learned that we are true warriors who face our struggles with courage, dignity, determination, and resilience.
 Over and over again!

 I hope you stay well this winter and beyond.
-You are important to me, so if you have any questions or comments feel free to leave them below.
+You are important to me, so if you have any questions or comments, you are welcome to leave them below.

 Join the conversation